IgniteUI/igniteui-docfx/en/components/grids_templates/row_selection.md

 * In order to have proper row selection and cell selection, while @@igComponent has remote virtualization, a [`primaryKey`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#primarykey) should be provided.
 }
 @@if (igxName !== 'IgxTreeGrid') {
-* When the @@igComponent has remote virtualization, then clicking the header checkbox will select/deselect all records that are currently in it.
+* When the @@igComponent has remote virtualization, then clicking the header checkbox will select/deselect all records that are currently in the grid.
 When new data is loaded in the @@igComponent on demand, newly added rows will not be selected and it is a limitation, so you should handle that behavior by yourself and you can select these rows by using the provided API methods.
 }
 * Row selection will trigger [`onRowSelectionChange`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#onrowselectionchange) event.
 This event gives you information about the *new selection*, *old selection*, the rows that have been *added* and *removed* from the old selection.
 Also the event is *cancellable*, so this allows you to prevent selection.
 * When row selection is enabled row selectors are displayed, but if you don't want to show them, you can set `[hideRowSelectors] = true`.